gravicappa/klvm/doc/klvm.md

   - `nargs` special register,
   - stack of error handlers.

+### Calling a function

+Parameters passed to the function are put in registers vector starting from index 1.
+At index 0 stored next label where VM jumps after calling function.

 ## KLVM operators

 ### klvm-call

     [klvm-call Func]

-Jump to function Func.
+Jump to function `Func`.

 ### klvm-closure->

     [klvm-closure-> Obj]

-Store closure object Obj in a special register or local variable for further use.
+Store closure object `Obj` in a special register or local variable for further use.

 ### klvm-closure-func